Tom Leykis: New Normal Network

 When Leykis's show went off the air in 2009, he was in the middle of a five-year contract with CBS.
 This contract included the rights to his show over terrestrial radio, internet rights, and specific to airing on KLSX; this kept Leykis from appearing on any other CBS station.
 In addition, CBS also would not allow podcasts for them, as they were concentrating on other online ventures at the time.
 Despite all this, Leykis has no regrets over his contract terms, and still speaks highly of CBS.

 During his show's hiatus, he created The New Normal Network in 2010 including the Gary and Dino Show.
 The network has also at times held multiple music streams, in order to take the media into his own hands.
 After setting up his new network, Leykis announced on the network's website that his show would return on April 2, 2012, one day after the conclusion of his contract with CBS.

 On the first day of the show's return, there were some streaming issues that were rectified within the first 30 minutes, due to a far greater influx of listeners that he was expecting.
 After receiving data from his analytic sources, Leykis announced on the air that in the first week of the show, over 401,000 different IP addresses tuned into the show.

-During live broadcasts, The Tom Leykis Show is the top internet radio talk show in the world, as well as the number two internet radio station in the world, according to SHOUTcast.
+During live broadcasts, The Tom Leykis Show was the top internet radio talk show in the world, as well as the number two internet radio station in the world, according to SHOUTcast.

 On September 25, 2018, Leykis announced the end of his online stream and Internet call-in radio show would be on October 25, 2018.
-He claims there will be some form of podcast behind a paywall because of the freeloaders who never supported his Premium Tom paid podcast subscriptions.
-For some time there was a counter tracking the number of subscriptions above 1900, which was the minimum required for the New Normal LLC to remain profitable.
+Leykis claimed there would be some form of podcast behind a paywall because of listeners who never purchased his Premium Tom paid podcast subscriptions.
+There was a counter tracking the number of subscriptions above 1900, which was the minimum required for the New Normal LLC to remain profitable.